hofstadter-io/hof/docs/content/getting-started/modules.md

 "`hof mod`" is the subcommand based on Go modules for working with CUE modules and managing dependencies.
-The logic and format is the same, with much code shared between the implementations.
+The logic and format are the same, with much code shared between the implementations.
-Currently, while CUE is module aware and supports imports, it does not yet have dependency management, but it will work the same as well.
+While CUE is module aware and supports imports, it does not yet have dependency management, but it will work the same.
 This page has a brief overview.
 The commands will be repeated when you need to run them on other pages.